-In stage 2, all participants including the partner selector were informed about how many balls each potential partner allocated according to the rule.
-Then, the partner selector selected interaction partners for stage 3 (Figure 1b).
-The partner selector had to select at least one but could select up to three partners to interact with.
-Selecting partners was costly.
-Specifically, the partner selector received an endowment of 450 points in each round and had to pay 150 points for each selected partner, keeping the rest of the points for herself.
+In Stage 2, all participants including the partner selector were informed about how many balls each potential partner allocated according to the rule.
+Then, the partner selector selected interaction partners for Stage 3 (Figure 1b).
+The partner selector had to select at least one partner to interact with, but could also select up to three interaction partners .
+Selecting partners was costly (like in everyday life) whereby the partner selector received an endowment of 450 points in each round and had to pay 150 points for each selected partner, keeping the rest of the points for herself.

-Each selected partner moved to stage 3.
+Each selected partner moved to Stage 3.
 What happened in this stage differed depending on the condition of the experiment (Figure 1c).
-In the ‘sharing’ condition, selected partners engaged in a simple social exchange task: the dictator game.
+In the ‘sharing’ condition, selected partners engaged in a simple social exchange task: the dictator game (Kahneman et al. 1986; Forsythe et al. 1994).
 Each selected partner received 500 points and had to choose how to split these 500 points between herself and the partner selector.
 She could choose between keeping the 500 points to herself or give between 50 and 250 points (in steps of 50) to the selector.
 Hence, each selected partner had six options on how to allocate these points, ranging from keeping everything (selfish option) to splitting the points equally (most pro-social option).
 After each selected partner made their decision, the partner selector was informed about the outcome and the group moved to the next round.
 Given the cost of entering a social exchange for partner selectors, chosen partners had to give at least 200 points to the partner selector.
 The difficulty for partner selectors was hence to select those potential partners that would be willing to share at least 40% of their points with them to prevent a net loss.